Check for a Process and Start It if It’s Not Started (Linux/Unix)

 # now is a slight modification by Quin Rose of Mokona Modoki

-# http://www.mokonamodoki.com/
+# https://www.mokonamodoki.com/

 pgrep ircbot > /home/username/ircbot/ircbot.pid